Center is closed this month

 - Plant corn, potatoes, asparagus and summer bulbs early this month.

 Dust your cabbage with Vegetable and Garden Dust.
 Plant all your vegetable seeds around the 15th to avoid frost; plant around the 1st if you have the correct microclimate or are just adventurous.

-The last frost for many years has been Memorial Day weekend, so be prepared to cover the garden with cloth for greater protection.
+The last frost for many years has been Memorial Day weekend, so be prepared to cover the garden with cloth, floating row covers or low tunnels for greater protection.